mokmokahr/mokmokahr/README.md

 Hi, my name is jbmok.<br>
 I'm studing in Korea Digital Media Highschool<br>
 I want to be a full-stack developer<br>
-All colaboration requestions are welcome!<br>
+All collaboration requestions are welcome!<br>
 </p>
 <hr>